JoshRupp/ceg4110-group-12-spring-2021/Information/Design.md

 Discord Server.
 The key in the dictionary is the command name, the value shall be a brief description or purpose of the command.

-In total, the number of commands are 18 for this discord bot.
-Thus the size of this data structure is 18 cells in the command dictionary.

 I decided to go with a dictionary for this data structure instead of an array or list for one major reason; complexity.
 To achieve the same functionality that a dictionary in python